 The Pulse LS is a versatile technical base layer, ideal for multi-day climbing and hiking trips.
 It’s lightweight Motiv™ fabric weighs next to nothing and boasts 30+UPF for valuable sun protection.
 If you’re often active, you’ll love the wicking properties of the Polygiene® Stays Fresh Technology.
 This base layer won’t keep you as warm as merino but it’s perfect for more intensive activities.

-Along with an adequate laying system there are three main accessories which will make a big difference when it comes to keeping you snug.
-A woolly hat, gloves and a buff go along way for very little weight.
+Along with an adequate laying system there are some important accessories which will make a big difference when it comes to keeping you snug.
+A woolly beanie hat, buff, gloves, and some warm merino socks will go along way for very little weight.
 Make sure they accompany you on every winter walk!

 A woolly hat and gloves are essential in cold weather